-What communication has University Housing and Dining sent to residents?
+What communication has University Housing and Dining sent to residents about COVID-19?

 March 10, 2022 – COVID-19 self-test kit availability

 Jan.
 28, 2022 – Housing and Dining updates for Jan.
 31

 Jan.
 11, 2022 – COVID-19 Testing for Spring 2022 (Dobie Twenty21)